-Yesterday, DEP made significant progress in making the plant operational by bringing both engines back online and as a result all untreated discharges into the Hudson River stopped last night as of approximately 9:30 pm.
-This morning, at approximately 5:00 am, an electricity feeder that supplies power to the North River Wastewater Treatment Plant went offline because of an electrical utility manhole fire.
+On Friday, DEP made significant progress in making the plant operational by bringing both engines back online and as a result all untreated discharges into the Hudson River stopped Friday night as of approximately 9:30 pm.
+Saturday morning, at approximately 5:00 am, an electricity feeder that supplies power to the North River Wastewater Treatment Plant went offline because of an electrical utility manhole fire.
 Con Edison was able to isolate the failed feeder, which helped DEP restore internal power.
 Both engines started again in less than an hour, but as a result of the power interruption a pump connected to one of the engines did not take flow for several hours due to a mechanical issue related to the power stoppage.
 Because of this, the plant temporarily was able to treat roughly 104 million gallons a day of wastewater with primary treatment and chlorine disinfection; and untreated wastewater at a rate of roughly 15-25 million gallons a day was for several hours being discharged into the Hudson River.
-DEP technicians and contractors assessed the pump to the engine and were able to get it back online around 2:00 pm this afternoon.
-Because of that, the rate of discharges continued to decline and stopped at approximately 3:30 pm.
+DEP technicians and contractors assessed the pump to the engine and were able to get it back online around 2:00 pm Saturday afternoon.
+Because of that, the rate of discharges continued to decline and stopped at approximately 3:30 pm on Saturday.
+Since then, intermittent issues with the plant's operations related to the fire continue to be addressed as they arise.
+This has not resulted in any discharges since Saturday afternoon.